chriha/project-cli-dev/README.md

 # ProjectCLI Dev Package
-Use this package to create command specifically for your project or as a plugin.
+Use this package for auto completion of ProjectCLI commands.

 ## Installation